Aotokitsuruya

 About 1 year ago, I build a Ansible playbook for the customers of 5xRuby.

-When our customers grow it is hard to use the fork feature to maintenance our customer’s playbook.
+When the customers grow it is hard to use the fork feature to maintenance the customer’s playbook.

 I have to update the main version and sync the changes to the fork version for each customer.
 Therefore I decided to split the common parts to a single role repository.